hariharan-cyber7/INTERFACING-LED-AND-PWM-WITH-ARM-PROCESSOR./README.md

-# INTERFACING LED AND PWM, WITH LPC1768 ARM PROCESSOR.
+# INTERFACING LED AND PWM, WITH LPC1768 ARM PROCESSOR AND USING ARDUINO.

 # AIM:
-   To write an embedded c program to interface LED and PWM with ARM processor          LPC1768
+   To write an embedded c program to interface LED and PWM with ARM processor          LPC1768 and Arduino.

 # COMPONENTS REQUIRED:
 ##  HARDWARE:
 ARM LPC1768

 LED

+ARDUINO BOARD
 ## SOFTWARE:
 KEIL MICRO VISION 4.0 IDE

+ARDUINO IDE
 # PROCEDURE: